 While they’re not hard to assemble, they do require more effort than I’m usually willing to make for dinner.
 But I was committed.
 The filling came together pretty quickly with cheddar and cream cheese plus some shredded chicken.
 Depending on the type of pepper you use, stuffing the chiles can be simple or tedious.
 The flesh of my chilies was pretty thin, so I had to be careful not to rip them when I added the filling.
 Then I popped them into the fridge for an hour to firm up before frying.

-While the chiles chilled, I started on the cornmeal batter.
+While the chiles chilled, I started on the chile rellenos batter which is made from egg whites and cornmeal.
 Mixing the dry ingredients with the egg yolks in one bowl, whipping the egg whites in another and folding them together.
 Then adding the cornmeal to give the rellenos that crunchy crust.
 Again, I REALLY wanted these rellenos!

 - 4 ounces cream cheese

 - ¾ cup peanut or canola oil